BU-Spark/ml-bps-policy-bot/BPS_chatbot_with_ui/README.md

    - User can only retrieve policy documents
     - username: user
     - password: 123
-   - Admin can retrieve policy documents, reindex the vector store, upload new document(s) to vector store, and remove specifc document from vector store.
+   - Admin can retrieve policy documents, reindex the vector store, upload new document(s) to the vector store, and remove specific documents from the vector store.
     - username: admin
     - password: 321

 2. **Reindex**:
    - Enter: 'reindex' on chatbot interface.
+   - Put the policy documents in the `data/documents/dataset` directory.
    - The application will re-chunk and re-embed the policy documents in `data/documents/dataset` directory.

 3. **Upload**:
    - Attach the document(s) and source link(s) associated with each document(s) on chatbot interface
-   - The application will chunk and embed ONLY the uploaded documents and add to vector store.
+   - The application will chunk and embed ONLY the uploaded documents and add them to the vector store.

 4. **Remove**:
-   - Enter: 'remove: <file_name>' to remove specific document from vector store.
+   - Enter: 'remove: <file_name>' to remove the specific document from the vector store.
    - ex: remove: CAO-06 GPA Calculation Method
 ---

 ## **Error Management**

 1. **Chainlit Timeout**:
-   - When performing 'reindex', the chainlit will timeout during embedding process.
+   - When performing 'reindex', the chainlit will timeout during the embedding process.
    - Admin can Stop Task after the console print:
       - FAISS index saved to ./data/vector_store/faiss_index
       - Metadata saved to ./data/vector_store/faiss_meta

 2. **Re-run reindex**:
-   - When error occured, admin can run 'reindex' to fix the error.
+   - When an error occurs, the admin can run 'reindex' to fix the error.

 3. **Contact**:
-   - Contact: tedduoduo@gmail.com for any further issue.
+   - Contact tedduoduo@gmail.com with any further issues.